anandUtkarsh/api_task/README.md

 # api_task

-# JSON Web Tokens (or JWTs) provide a means of transmitting information from the client to the server in a stateless, secure way.
+# JSON Web Tokens (or JWTs)
+It provide a means of transmitting information from the client to the server in a stateless, secure way.

 The auth workflow works as follows: